Bazooka: Rocket-borne shaped charge weapons development

 The 2.36 inch (60 mm) smoke rocket M10 and its improved subvariants (M10A1, M10A2, M10A4) used the rocket motor and fin assembly of the M6A1, but replaced the anti-tank warhead with a white phosphorus (WP) smoke head.
 WP smoke not only acts as a visibility screen, but its burning particles can cause severe injuries to skin.
 The M10 was therefore used to mark targets, to blind enemy gunners or vehicle drivers, or to drive troops out of bunkers and dugouts.
 The 2.36-inch incendiary rocket T31 was an M10 variant with an incendiary warhead designed to ignite fires in enemy-held structures and unarmored vehicles, or to destroy combustible supplies, ammunition, and materiel; it was not often utilized.

 The original M1 and M1A1 rocket launchers were equipped with simple fixed sights and used launch tubes without reinforcements.
 During the war, the M1A1 received a number of running modifications.
 The battery specification was changed to a larger, standard battery cell size, resulting in complaints of batteries getting stuck in the wood shoulder rest (the compartment was later reamed out to accommodate the larger cells).
-The M1 and M1A1 used a rear iron sight and a front rectangular "ladder" sight positioned at the muzzle.
+The M1 and M1A1 used rear iron sights and front rectangular "ladder" sights positioned at the muzzles.
 The vertical sides of the ladder sight were inscribed with graduations of 100, 200, 300, and 400 yards, with the user elevating the bazooka so the rear sight lined up with the selected "rung" on the front sight.
 On the M9, the ladder sight was replaced by the General Electric T43 aperture sight.
 Ranging was accomplished by looking through the rear sight's peep hole while rotating the assembly (which had graduations of 100, 200, and 300 yards) so it lined up with the blade positioned at the muzzle.
 In September 1944, during the production of the M9A1, the T43 sight was replaced by the Polaroid T90 optical reflector sight, which used an etched reticle for aiming.
 The T43 and T90 sights were interchangeable.
 Various types of blast deflectors were tried, and an additional strap iron shoulder brace was fitted to the M9 launcher.